 NOTE: App State will report positive cases of faculty, staff and students that have been verified by public health to campus.
-No personally identifiable information will be shared by the university.
+No personally identifiable information will be shared with the University community.

 All reported information will remain confidential.

 In North Carolina, when someone tests positive, their health care provider is required by law to report that to their local health department.
 They also report positive test cases to the state.
 This is to ensure health care is being provided to individuals who have tested positive, and the health of the public is being protected by implementing isolation procedures.

 When an App State student, faculty or staff member tests positive, the local public health department makes contact with that person and gives public health guidance to isolate away from others, stay home and not go to work.
 AppHealthCare is responsible for public health in Watauga, Ashe and Alleghany Counties.

 Additionally, local public health departments are responsible for contact tracing – no matter where someone received a test.
 This means AppHealthCare will work to: